DerArkeN/Untis-Google/README.md

 ### Step by step instruction

 #### Download or clone the repository
-Download a release and unzip it or use ```git clone https://github.com/DerArkeN/Untis-Google.git``` in a new folder
+Download a release and unzip it.

 #### Setting up ```.env(default)```
 Go onto [webuntis](https://webuntis.com) and search for your school